IIHIHIKII/ZenIP-private/ZenIP-000.md

 Once the ZenIP is ready for the repository it should be submitted as a pull request to the ZenIPs git repository where it may get further feedback.
-It must not contain a ZenIP number, and should be labelled "WIP" in the pull request. **TODO: Will we do numbering for WIP?
-This would help for referring to them to ensure when we are talking about WIP we can be sure we are talking about the same thing, this would also be helpful if we need to merge two similar or complimentary WIPs.PeaStew**
+It must not contain a ZenIP number, and should be labelled "WIP" in the pull request.

+@PeaStew: yes, see below.

 The ZenIP Editors will: